ae-dschorsaanjo/lipu-lili-pi-toki-pona/nasin pi jan Sotan.md

 `N M1 en M1`, where _N_ is a noun, _M1_ is a modifier (_one_ modifier!) and _M2_ is another (_one_) modifier.
 An additional _pi_ can be used after the noun.

-It meant to be used mainly in speak.
+It meant to be used mainly in speak (where stress and emphasis helps to make it clear how this should be interpreted)!

 __Example__